Sky322/TheLittleBlimp/README.md

 Alien Enemys
 ------------------------

-* UFOs that move randomly and try to hit the player
+* UFOs that move and hit the player

 PowerUPs
 ------------------------